p4wnsolo/rc-kar/README.md

 * Pi Cam
 * USB Cam
   * `mjpg-streamer` for Linux broadcasts live stream to web URL.
-No app required for viewing, viewable on any device.
+   * No app required for viewing
+   * viewable on any device w/browser
+   * Uses devices in /dev/videoX

 ### Microphone hat